How much does a Switchblade® cost?

 The wings look small — what is the wing loading?

-The Switchblade body is much wider that most comparable aircraft, so relative to the body, the wings look very small.
+The Switchblade body is much wider than most comparable aircraft, so relative to the body, the wings look very small.
+The Switchblade is also a lifting body, and like the Space Shuttle, provides significant lift in addition to the wing.
 Our wing loading is higher than that of a trainer but lower than a typical high-performance aircraft:

 What engineering and design have been done?

-Full aerodynamic engineering and design has been done.
-With today’s advanced aeronautical engineering technology, aircraft companies are able to get within 10% of ‘actual’.
-Interior design included ergonomic studies.
+The Switchblade has been developed over ten years of rigorous design and testing of actual components in the field.
+Full aerodynamic engineering and design has been done by DAR Corporation of Lawrence, Kansas.
+With today’s advanced aeronautical engineering technology, aircraft companies such as DAR are able to get within 10% of ‘actual’.
+To carry that one step further, we have accomplished two rounds of wind tunnel testing to validate the wings and tail design.
+The wind tunnel data is able to get within 3% of ‘actual’.
+Interior design included ergonomic studies, and actual testing with plywood mockups prior to carbon fiber bodies being made.
 Structural design was completed for the wings, tail and fuselage.
 The wing swing mechanism was designed and validated by testing on a jig as well as on the pre-production prototype.

 What testing has been done?